mateuszmigas/composite-viewer-2d/README.md

 and that's it.
 Now your renderer can be used either on the main thread or in web workers

 ### Offscreen rendering orchestration
 It's possible to spawn multiple web workers for your renderer.
+Balancer will split your render among multiple renderer instances.
 When creating renderer with `createOrchestratedOffscreenIfAvailable` you have some extra options:

 | Option | Description | Default  |
 | --- | --- | --- |